zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\right) dV_j,
 $$

 that generalizes Eqn.
 1p.31: the difference arises from the fact that we can no longer assume that the direction of observation is aligned with the direction of incidence.
-This is captured by an additional parameter
+This property is captured by an additional parameter

 $$ \tag{1p.43}
 	\varDelta = k L |\bm{n_i} - \bm{n_s}| = \sqrt{2} k L \sqrt{1 - (\bm{n_i} \cdot \bm{n_s})}